 All motor vehicles and bicycles operated on campus must be registered with the SIUC Parking Division.
 An eligible student may register only his or her own vehicle or a vehicle of a member of his or her immediate family.
-Only eligible students may park on campus.
+Only eligible students with their own valid parking decal may park on campus.